ouster/PDODblibBundle/README.md

 Doctrine 2 does support any method of connecting to SQL Server on a Linux box.

-__!!!!WARNING Doctrine does not quote parameters correctly when using MS ODBC SQL Server driver when you use it's ORM functions, regular SQL and positional/named parameters works.__
+__!!!!WARNING Doctrine does not construct the query correctly using MS ODBC SQL Server driver you get a 'COUNT field incorrect or syntax error' SQL error when you use it's ORM functions regular SQL and positional/named parameters works.__

 __I'll try and fix that and remove this warning__